trotsky94/Advanced-Smart-Contracts/notes/sc-dev-tools/lab/README.md

 - Initialize the repo by running `npm -y init`
 - Add solidity compiler by running `npm install --save-dev solc@latest`
 - Compile the contract using solc that you just installed.
 Run `./node_modules/.bin/solcjs --bin --abi <path-to-contract-file>`
-   - You will see that two files containing bytecode and abi are created in the root directory
+   - You will see that two files containing bytecode and abi are generated in the root directory
 - Create three node scripts in three seperate files.
   You can either copy content of these files in those scripts or read these files using `fs` nodejs library
     - Create a script to deploy the contract and test it